Leoc76101111/AlfredTheButler/README.md

 - Drop down to select what to do with items that do not meet the threshold by types and marked as junk
 - Greater affix threshold to keep for mythic, uniques and legendaries.
 Setting all of them to 1 will tell alfred to keep/stash all items with 1 greater affix or more (basically keep/stash everything)
 - Keep max aspect checkbox -- if checked, will ignore the GA threshold and keep the item if the aspect roll is max
-- use affix/unique filter -- enable more specific filters via affix for legendaries and select which unique u want to keep
+- use unique/mythic filter -- enable more specific filters by selecting which unique/mythic u want to keep
-#### General
-- Greater affix threshold settings is moved here if affix/unique fitler is enabled.
+- use affix filter -- enable more specific filters via affix for legendaries
 - Additional slider for matching affix threshold
 - Both GA threshold and min affix threshold must be met
-- export/import functionality -- you can use this to export/import affix filter configuration.
+- export/import functionality -- you can use this to export/import affix filter and unique/mythic configuration.
 There is a preset for spiritborn for most common spiritborn build items
-#### Unique
+#### Unique/Mythic
-- search and add uniques that you want to keep
+- search and add uniques/mythics that you want to keep
 #### Helm/Chest/Gloves/Pants/Boots/Amulet/Ring/Weapon/Offhand
 - search and add affixes that you want to keep
 - you can search by name, description or id